microdee/mcro/Docs/Manual/index.md

 ```

 Notice how `RenderAs` could deduce the full type of `TSet` from its preceeding operations.
-This works with many Unreal container.
+This works with many Unreal containers.

 This is just the very tip of the iceberg what this pattern of collection handling can introduce.